"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: Statement of problem.

 These vacuum "electric" monopoles, in turn, enter explicitly the action functional (\ref{rot}), describing, in the Dirac fundamental quantization scheme \cite {Dir}, collective solid rotations inside the Minkowskian BPS monopole vacuum.

-Such (smooth) sawing together appropriate vacuum Higgs modes $\Phi^{(n)}$ (which are \cite{Al.S.} specific thread rectilinear vortices) and BPS monopoles is intended to remove the {\it seeming} contradiction between the manifest superfluid properties of the Minkowskian BPS monopole vacuum (suffered the Dirac fundamental quantization \cite {Dir}), setting by the Bogomolny'i, (\ref{Bog}), and Gribov ambiguity, (\ref {Gribov.eq}), equations.
+Such (smooth) sawing together appropriate vacuum Higgs modes $\Phi^{(n)}$ and BPS monopoles is intended to remove the {\it seeming} contradiction between the manifest superfluid properties of the Minkowskian BPS monopole vacuum (suffered the Dirac fundamental quantization \cite {Dir}), setting by the Bogomolny'i, (\ref{Bog}), and Gribov ambiguity, (\ref {Gribov.eq}), equations.

-Moreover, one can assert \cite {Pervush1} that \be D~B\sim D~E =0 \ee for vacuum "magnetic" and "electric" tensions in the quested Minkowskian Higgs model, i.e. that these tensions are, indeed, "transverse" vectors colinear each other.
+Moreover, one can assert \cite {Pervush1} that \be D~B\sim D~E =0 \ee for vacuum "magnetic" and "electric" tensions in the quested Minkowskian Higgs model, i.e. that these tensions are, indeed, "transverse" vectors collinear each other.

-This just implies the potential nature of the "electric" tension $\bf E$, that can be perceived as the above contradiction, on the face of it.
-Note that Eq. (\ref{se}) \cite{David2} just reflects this colinearity.